Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and

 where { $ \pi_{n}^{\mathsf{G}, (k)}\in\{0,1\}$} is a binary decision variable.
 In particular, { $\pi_{n}^{\mathsf{G}, (k)}=1$}, which results in { $r^{\mathsf{G}, (k)}{=}n$} according to \eqref{eq:rootDef}, implies that satellite $n$ is selected to be the root; otherwise { $\pi_{n}^{\mathsf{G}, (k)}=0$}.
 Since only one satellite can serve as the root node during each global round, we enforce the following CCR:

-We next focus on local model aggregation and dispatching during global round { $k$}, which corresponds to another two phases of {\tt Fed-Span} (detailed in Sec.~\ref{subsec:ph3} and~\ref{subsec:ph4}).
-These phases are carried out via upward- and downward-directed trees within the VCs, respectively.
+~~We next focus on local model aggregation and dispatching during global round { $k$}, which corresponds to another two phases of {Fed-Span} (Phases 3\&4 detailed in Sec.~\ref{subsec:ph3} and~\ref{subsec:ph4}).
 In these two phases, for each VC, the models from all satellites belonging to the VC are first gathered at a root node through an upward-directed tree.
-Subsequently, the same root node dispatches the aggregated model back to all satellites in the VC (Fig. \ref{fig:system_model}(d)).
-Let { $r_{c}^{\mathsf{L}, (k)}$} denote the index of the local root node for VC { $c$}.
-We treat this as a degree of freedom and formalize it using the following CCR:
+Subsequently, the same root node dispatches the aggregated model back to all satellites in the VC through a downward-directed tree (Fig. \ref{fig:system_model}(d)).
+Let { $r_{c}^{\mathsf{L}, (k)}$} denote the index of the local root node for VC { $c$}, which we formalize using the following CCR: